 Pregnancy and red meat do not go well together.
 To ensure the unborn baby’s safety, pregnant women should not exceed the recommended red meat consumption quantity.
-While red meat offers vital proteins, substituting it with plant proteins providing the same nutrition benefits is a great option.
+While red meat offers vital proteins, substituting it with plant proteins, fish, and lean poultry providing the same nutrition benefits is a great option.
 There is no better time than expectancy to start consuming nutritious meals to help you and your baby.

 Do you know that your body needs some exercise in addition to a proper diet?
 Check out this 20-min Full Body Workout at Home.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Association of changes in red meat consumption with total and cause specific mortality among US women and men: two prospective cohort studies (2019, ncbi.nlm.nih.gov)

 - Daily Protein Requirements: Are You Getting Enough?
 (2020, webmd)